python-discord/cj8/README.md

 ## Installation & Running

-Panthera's box can be installed and run using two different methods:
+Panthera's Box can be installed and run using two different methods:

 ### Installing as a package